-- Established a permanent Sustainability Office in VH1310 supported by ENVS student internship and practicum students.
-Work is underway to formalize ongoing office responsibilities, including interfacing with Residence Life on student education programs. - Digital History Established an internship to maintain the digital history of sustainability activities at Truman.
-The Digital History intern maintains a comprehensive update of the website, electronic timeline, photo gallery, and tree campus inventory. - The President's Sustainability Action Committee engaged the STATS 376 class to assist with sustainability research on campus.
-The statistics class helped to gather data and performed analysis on the following issues: - Perceptions from new and graduating students regarding their knowledge about sustainability issues, and whether Truman influenced their thinking - Food cycle and local food issues - Ways in which Truman could become a more bicycle-friendly campus - Follow-up research on how to create a better working environment for employees - Students identified they wanted to have more "hands on" experiential learning opportunities, and these should be done as part of their coursework
+- Held a Sustainability 2.0 workshop to focus on how Truman might address the new United Nations emission standards.
+As a result of this workshop, the President asked PSAC to develop a plan for reducing our carbon emissions. - Established a permanent Sustainability Office in VH1310 supported by ENVS student internship and practicum students, and shared with a Green Thumb volunteer.
+Worked with Residence Life on a student education program. - Digital History Established an internship to maintain the digital history of sustainability activities at Truman.
+The Digital History intern maintains a comprehensive update of the website, electronic timeline, photo gallery, and tree campus inventory. - The President's Sustainability Action Committee periodically engages STATS classes to assist with sustainability research on campus. - STATS 210 2018-2019 Areas of research included bicycle on campus; local food (with Sodexo); Sustainability Office priorities; ENVS minor program; and the Environmental Sustainability Fee. - STATS 376 2016-2017

+Perceptions from new and graduating students regarding their knowledge about sustainability issues, and whether Truman influenced their thinking; Food cycle and local food issues; Ways in which Truman could become a more bicycle-friendly campus; Follow-up research on how to create a better working environment for employees; Students identified they wanted to have more "hands on" experiential learning opportunities, and these should be done as part of their coursework